 Finally, the findings of this review reinforce the need for greater clinical vigilance regarding atypical oral lesions, particularly in patients from endemic areas or those with a history of travel to such regions.

+Please kindly provide information extracted from the article on range and average duration of antibiotic treatment; how long did the oral manifestation take to disappear; dosages and route of administration of antifungal agents

 5. Conclusion